tvoklov/stop-it/README.md

 # stop-it
-An extremely barebones and basic app for behaviour tracking.
+An extremely basic app for behaviour tracking.

 ## What is this?